-In July 2015, the Company raised \$6.0 million by issuing 1,136,364 shares of common stock at \$4.40 per share and a \$1.0 million senior secured promissory note to Merck GHI.
-Also in July 2015, the Company entered into a Registration Rights Agreement with Merck GHI and the AdvanDx stockholders who received Merger Consideration in the Merger, which will require the Company to register such shares of Company common stock for resale by such holders in the future.
-Under the Purchase Agreement, Merck GHI has the right to participate in future securities offerings made by the Company.
-There is no assurance that Merck GHI will exercise such participation rights in the future.
+In July 2015, the Company raised \$6.0 million by issuing 1,136,364 shares of common stock at \$4.40 per share and a \$1.0 million senior secured promissory note to Merck Global Health Innovation Fund, LLC ("Merck GHI") pursuant to a Common Stock and Note Purchase Agreement (the "Purchase Agreement").
+Under the Purchase Agreement, Merck GHI has the right to participate in future securities offerings made by the Company(see Note 5).